SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 );
 ```

-will generate the following collated and backup tables:
+will create collated and backup versions of an applicable table:

 - Database "Test"
  - Schema "Monitoring"